It’s true, thinking of your young child “helping” in the kitchen is not a pleasant thought for many parents, including myself.

 But to my surprise it actually turned out and the whole family enjoyed it.

-If you decide to make your own recipe I highly recommend writing down the ingredients and proportions used just in case it
+If you decide to make your own recipe I highly recommend writing down the ingredients and proportions used just in case it does turn out!

 What Other Fun Kitchen Activities For Kids Can You Think Of?